 Jan 1983 to Feb 1994 – Albums Chart, compiled by Gallup.

-Feb 1994 to present day – Albums Chart, compiled by Millward Brown.
+Feb 1994 to present day – Albums Chart, compiled by Kantar (formerly named Millward Brown).

 The length of the UK’s charts have also varied enormously over the years.
 Today, in an era of electronic data delivery and collection, the Official Singles and Official Albums charts are published to the business as Top 200s, but can be generated for the industry (in theory) at almost unlimited lengths.
 We have chosen to launch this new database with charts at Top 100 wherever possible.